Ethan88/VMF/README.md

 #Software components
 0. Central Bank CLI daemon/node (free and open source)
 1. Fund node CLI daemon/node (free and open source)
-2. Wallet mobile application (iOS/Android; proprietary)
+2. Member-investor node (free and open source; becomes the core of mobile application for iOS/Android)
-3. Trading Interface ("Flux Trade"; proprietary)
+3. Trading Account / API Mesh for 10 exchanges (free and open source; becomes the core of Flux Trade)

 ###Minimum requirements:
 * one (1) intermediate-level coder to deploy the project